 Young people shape the future: Carinthian climate summit in St. Veit

-In the city of St. Veit, the fourth climate summit of the Carinthian students took place in the town hall on Wednesday, which was organized entirely by young people.
-The event served as a platform for students from four schools to present their climate protection projects and diploma theses.
-Different films were presented that addressed innovative ideas for coping with the climate crisis.
+In the city of St. Veit, the fourth climate summit of Carinthian students took place in the town hall on Wednesday, which was organized entirely by young people.
+The event served as a platform for students from four schools to present their climate protection projects and theses.
+Various films were presented that discussed innovative ideas for tackling the climate crisis.

-The organization of the summit was no coincidence: the young people play an active role in the "Climate -neutral St. Veit 2040" initiative.
-Mayor Martin Kulmer explained that in St. Veit, specific measures to promote climate neutrality are already being implemented while discussing globally.
-This shows how exemplary the local implementation is strengthened and underlines the importance of involving the young voices in decisions.
+The organization of the summit was no coincidence: the young people play an active role in the “Climate Neutral St. Veit 2040” initiative.
+Mayor Martin Kulmer explained that concrete measures to promote climate neutrality are already being implemented in St. Veit, while there is a global discussion.
+This shows how exemplary local implementation is being strengthened and underlines the importance of including young voices in decisions.

-The State Councilor Sara Schaar paid tribute to the youngsters' commitment during the summit and emphasized that climate protection is a common effort for everyone.
-It gave the participants to understand that their commitment and ideas are of great importance for a sustainable future.
-City Councilor Walter Brunner also emphasized how important it is to promote the wealth of ideas and the act of action of the younger generation.
+During the summit, State Councilor Sara Schaar praised the young people's commitment and emphasized that climate protection is a joint effort by everyone.
+She made it clear to the participants that their commitment and ideas are of great importance for a sustainable future.
+City councilor Walter Brunner also emphasized how important it is to promote the inventiveness and drive of the younger generation.

-The event represents a strong sign of the awareness of youth in terms of environmental issues.
-The enthusiasm that the young people showed when presenting their projects brings a breath of fresh air to the topic of climate protection and illustrates that the next generation is willing to actively work on solutions for pressing challenges.
+The event represents a strong signal of youth's sense of responsibility regarding environmental issues.
+The enthusiasm that the young people showed when presenting their projects brings a breath of fresh air to the topic of climate protection and makes it clear that the next generation is ready to actively work on solutions to pressing challenges.

-More information on the topic can be found on www.klick-kaernten.at .
+More information on the topic can be found at www.klick-kaernten.at.